 - One indoor UV tanning session increases users’ risk of developing squamous cell carcinoma by 67 percent and basal cell carcinoma by 29 percent.55

-- The risk of basal cell carcinoma is increased by 73 percent if one tans six times per year.27
+- The risk of basal cell carcinoma is increased by 73 percent if one tans six times per year in high school or college.27

 - Indoor tanners have a 69 percent increased risk of early-onset basal cell carcinoma.28